Table of content

 </div>

-If you need to create a component with a specific role, you can refer to the patterns website of the W3C.
+If you need to build a component with a specific role, check the W3C’s ARIA patterns reference.

 3 - Use semantic HTML